Arua District: Domesticated livestock and other fauna

 In 2008 and 2009, honey is steadily replacing tobacco as a leading income stream, with a ready international market.
 Piggery is also on the increase in the district.
 The district produces about 30 tons of fish from over 600 private fish farms and from the River Nile.
 The district has about 117,000 head of local Zebu cattle.
 However the district milk output remains low.

 The biggest asset of the district is perhaps the continued prevalence of peace and security for the last 25 years and denunciation of rebellion which has attracted many developmental projects.
 Major achievements include infrastructural transformation such as the tarmacking of the Arua to Karuma Highway, the West Nile Rural Electrification Project and numerous telephone communication networks that have been established in the region.
 During 2013, the tarmacking of the Vurra-Arua-Koboko-Oraba Road began.

+Environment

+The district has experienced environmental challenges associated with rapid population growth, agricultural expansion, and refugees settlements from neighbouring countries, particularly south sudan.
+These pressures have contributed to deforestation and land degradation in some areas, prompting government and development partners to promote sustainable land management and environmental conservation initiatives.

+Infrastructure

+Over the two decades, Arua District has experienced significant infrastructure development.
+Major improvements include: